 The 2005 Legislative Assembly passed Senate Bill 82, creating the Oregon Task Force on Land Use Planning.
 Commonly referred to as the "Big Look," the task force is charged with performing a broad review of the state's land use planning program and with making recommendations for any needed changes to land use policy.
-The ten members of the task force were jointly appointed by the Governor, Senate President, and Speaker of the House.
-The task force is staffed and supported by DLCD, and is chaired by former State Senator Mike Thorne.
+The ten members of the task force are jointly appointed by the Governor, the Senate President, and the Speaker of the House.
+The task force is staffed and supported by the DLCD and chaired by former state Senator Mike Thorne.

 The task force has identified six key issues for consideration:

-- What are the appropriate roles of state and local governments ? - What is the appropriate role of citizen involvement? - What role should land use play in enhancing Oregon's economy now and in the future? - What are the most effective tools to manage population growth and achieve community goals? - How should Oregon's system of infrastructure, finance, and governance influence land use? - How can the land use process appropriately address the benefits and burdens that fall on individual land owners and the general public?
+- What are the appropriate roles of state and local governments? - What is the appropriate role of citizen involvement?

+- What role should land use play in enhancing Oregon's economy now and in the future? - What are the most effective tools to manage population growth and achieve community goals? - How should Oregon's system of infrastructure, finance, and governance influence land use? - How can the land use process appropriately address the benefits and burdens that fall on individual land owners and the general public?

-The task force is required to provide a status report to the Legislature and Governor by 2007, and to make its final report and recommendations no later than February 1, 2009.
+The task force is required to make its final report and recommendations no later than February 1, 2009.